 Inexpensive: Under $6 is where you’ll find most low-end glass cutters.
 These will be the old-fashioned single-piece cutters with notches in them for breaking the glass after you’ve scored it.

 Mid-range: From $6 to $20 is the medium price range for glass cutters.
 Most of the cutters at this price point will either be self-oiling or will have multiple cutting blades on a hexagonal wheel.

-Expensive: Above $20 is where you’ll find professional-grade glass cutters with high-quality materials and construction.
+Expensive: Over $20 is where you’ll find professional-grade glass cutters with high-quality materials and construction.

 Glass is very unforgiving.
 Always measure carefully before cutting glass.
 Mind the old saying: “Measure twice, cut once.”

 Use a marker pen with a fine point to draw on the glass when you’re measuring and outlining where to cut.

 After you mark your intended cut line, use a hard-edged cutting guide.
 A soft piece of wood often works best for this purpose, as it will guide the blade but won’t scratch the glass.
 Note: your cutting guide needs to be longer than the longest cut you’ll make.